 “That improved the appearance a lot,” explains Tonya.
 “It looks more like a movie theater now.”

-The theater is community minded and the community has reciprocated.
+Located in the Pennsylvania Wilds, the theater is community minded and the community has reciprocated.

 Admission and concession prices are kept low so that “people on limited income or who have large families, that otherwise may not go to a movie theater, can afford to go,” says Tonya.